kubecost/docs/install-and-configure/advanced-configuration/eks-optimized/kubecost-aws-distro-open-telemetry.md

 This guide will walk you through the steps to deploy Kubecost with [AWS Distro for Open Telemetry (ADOT)](https://aws-otel.github.io/) to collect metrics from your Kubernetes clusters utilizing the `EKS-Optimized` license.

+{% hint style="info" %}
-* Note: Kubecost `EKS-Optimized` allows for 15 days of query history.
+Kubecost `EKS-Optimized` allows for 15 days of query history.
 Unlock unlimited history with a [Kubecost subscription](https://www.kubecost.com/pricing).
+{% endhint %}

 ![Architecture Diagram](/images/adot-architecture.png)